- Adrenal Cancer

 Oral.
 You swallow these drugs as pills.

 Chemotherapy is usually given in an outpatient setting.
-That means that you get it at a hospital, clinic, or doctor's office, and you can go home after the treatment is given.
+That means that you get it at a hospital, clinic, or health care provider's office, and you can go home after the treatment is given.
 You'll be watched for reactions during your treatments.
 Since each of your chemotherapy treatments may last for a while, you may want to take along something that is comforting to you, such as music to listen to.
 You may also want to bring something to keep you busy, such as a deck of cards or a book.